Balanus balanus: Ecology

 The main predator is the juvenile common starfish (Asterias rubens).
 Medium sized barnacles seem to be at greatest risk.
 Small specimens are ignored while large specimens seem able to withstand attack.
+Other predators are snails, worms and birds.

 Distribution

 Balanus balanus is found in the Arctic Ocean and the more northerly seas of the northern hemisphere.
 It has been introduced to Argentina where it is displacing other species and is considered invasive.

 Biology

 Larvae settle out of the zooplankton in about April and attach themselves to objects on the sea floor.
 The newly metamorphosed cyprid develops slowly reaching 1 mm diameter in a few weeks and 7 mm by September.
 The growth rate then slows over the winter so that the year old barnacle averages 8 mm.
 Thereafter it grows at 5–10 mm a year and the largest specimens, 30–40 mm across are probably four to six years old.
 Under experimental conditions of total submersion growth is faster and more nearly resemble growth rates of Semibalanus balanoides and Balanus crenatus.
 This may be because these barnacles, being always under water, have a greater continuity of food supply.
 There is a wide variation in rate of growth and the factors affecting it include currents and nutrient content.
 A scarcity of diatoms in mid-summer may slow growth at this time.

-B. balanus is a cross-fertilising hermaphrodite and the single brood of nauplii is produced in the middle of winter.
-In mature individuals (barnacles at least ten millimetres in diameter) the white vesiculae seminales are very much enlarged at this time and filled with spermatozoa, occupying much of the body cavity and the penis is also greatly enlarged.
+Balanus balanus is a cross-fertilizing hermaphrodite and the single brood of nauplii is produced in the middle of winter.
+In mature individuals (barnacles at least ten millimeters in diameter) the white vesiculae seminales are very much enlarged at this time and filled with spermatozoa, occupying much of the body cavity and the penis is also greatly enlarged.
 At the same time, a creamy mass of eggs are present in the ovarian tubules.
-Fertilisation takes place over the course of a few days in each group of barnacles and the fertilised eggs change to an orange colour and then to a greyish-brown as the nauplii develop.
-New ovaries begin to form soon after fertilisation, and the testes re-develop during the summer with the size of the penis being reduced.
+Fertilisation takes place over the course of a few days in each group of barnacles and the fertilized eggs change to an orange colour and then to a greyish-brown as the nauplii develop.
+New ovaries begin to form soon after fertilization, and the testes re-develop during the summer with the size of the penis being reduced.
 After about forty days of embryonic development, the nauplii are liberated into the water.
 Many first year specimens are not fully mature in their first winter but those that are liberate 3,000 to 4,000 nauplii.
-Second year individuals at an average size of twenty millimetres will produce about 20,000 nauplii, whilst larger individuals of thirty millimetres may produce over 100,000.
+Second year individuals at an average size of twenty millimeters will produce about 20,000 nauplii, whilst larger individuals of thirty millimeters may produce over 100,000.

 The nauplii feed, moult five times and swim with their antennae.
 It takes about one month for them to develop into the cyprid larvae, the non-feeding stage before adulthood.